dromara/newcar/docs/content/basic/animation.md

 In the followings, I'll take you getting into the animation system and have a deeper understanding.

-## Animating Step by Step
+## Animation Step by Step

-When you called the `Widget.animate` function, it will push your animation into a "Waiting Array", and it will run these animations that you animated step bu step
+When you called the `Widget.animate` function, it will push your animation into a `Waiting Array` , and it will run these animations that you animated step by step

 The most simple animation is `delay`, it's like its name - to do nothing in some time unit.
 For example, if you want to wait 3s and run `create` animation, you can code like followings: